-- The program consists of 85 percent ALBE courses in English, Math, Science, Social Studies, and Information and Communications Technology (ICT) and 15 percent Specialty Access courses.
-Not all pathways are available at all locations. - 2.
-Full-time students are placed in a program of study based on their interests and needs. - 3.
-Most courses are delivered in the classroom, but some courses may be delivered through distance delivery.
+- Access Program delivery varies at each campus location.
+1. - The program consists of 85 percent ALBE courses in English, Math, Science, Social Studies, and Information and Communications Technology (ICT) and 15 percent Specialty Access courses.
+Not all courses are available at all locations. - 3.
+Full-time students are placed in a program of study based on their interests and needs. - Most courses are delivered in the classroom, but some courses may be delivered through distance delivery. - Students attend all scheduled classes in accordance with College and/or Program policy.

-The Occupations and College Access Program will provide the students with the opportunity to:
+The Occupations and College Access Program (OCAP) will provide the students with the opportunity to:

-- 1. Achieve prerequisite courses for entry into the post-secondary programs at Aurora College (Office Administration, Personal Support Worker, and Early Learning and Child Care); - 2.
-Achieve prerequisite courses necessary to succeed in the Category A, B, and C Trades and Apprenticeship Programs offered at Aurora College; - 3.
-Develop study and workplace skills to prepare students to be successful in their selected postsecondary program and in their future careers; - 4.
-Prepare students to successfully write the Trades Entrances Category A, B, C Exams; - 5.
-Develop basic skills in specific subject areas using Adult Literacy and Basic Education curriculum (levels 130 and 140); - 6.
-Expand critical and creative thinking skills; - 7.
-Acquire skills, knowledge and attitudes needed to meet personal, employment or educational goals; - 8.
-Explore a range of learning experiences;
+- Achieve prerequisite courses for entry into the post-secondary programs at Aurora College (Office Administration, Personal Support Worker, Trades and Early Learning and Childcare. - Achieve prerequisite courses necessary to succeed in the Category A, B, and C Trades and Apprenticeship Programs offered at Aurora College; - Develop study and workplace skills to prepare students to be successful in their selected post-secondary program and in their future careers; - Prepare students to successfully write the Trades Entrances Category A, B, C Exams; - Develop basic skills in specific subject areas using Adult Literacy and Basic Education (ALBE) curriculum ranging from Fundamentals (130) to Grade 11 (145). - Expand critical and creative thinking skills;

-- 9. Apply new knowledge to different situations; - 10.
+- Acquire skills, knowledge and attitudes needed to meet personal, employment or educational goals; - Explore a range of learning experiences; - Apply new knowledge to different situations; - 10.
 Develop career pathways leading directly to employment or entry into further training programs through the study of carefully chosen courses; - 11.
 Identify skills, knowledge and attitudes acquired through life experiences as well as course-based learning; and - 12.
 Upgrade academic qualifications in order to gain direct admission into college/university programs or employment.

-For all courses, levels 130 to 140, the student must achieve 60 percent or greater to complete the course.
+For all courses, Fundamentals (130) to Grade 11 (145), the student must achieve 60 percent or greater to complete the course.
 The students must achieve 60 percent or greater to complete the Specialty Access courses.

-Aurora College Post-Secondary Programs and other colleges/universities may require higher course pass marks for entrance into specified programs of study.
+Aurora College Post-Secondary Programs and other Colleges/ Universities may require higher course pass marks for entrance into specified programs of study.

 The course completion requirements for an Aurora College Access Program Record of Achievement are determined by the chosen career pathway.
-See chart on page 42.
+See chart on page 41.